aleleio/teambuilding-games/games/atomic-bomb.md

   - small
   - large
 materials:
-  - String
+  - "String"
-  - Bucket
+  - "Bucket"
-  - ping-pong ball
+  - "ping-pong ball"
-  - The \"atomic bomb\" - a pipe with about 15-20 holes in it)
+  - "The \"atomic bomb\" - a pipe with about 15-20 holes in it)"
-prior_prep: You have to make the \"atomic bomb\" (a pipe with about 15-20 holes in it) and hang it up high.
+prior_prep: "You have to make the \"atomic bomb\" (a pipe with about 15-20 holes in it) and hang it up high."
 exhausting: False
 touching: False
 scalable: False